polterguy/hyper-core/README.md

 # A generic REST web service

-Hyper Core is a generic back end for your web apps, built around REST HTTP web services, allowing you to build your front end, towards a mature and secure back end, automatically taking care of common security issues, such as SQL insertion attacks - While at the same time getting to reuse pre-built generic operations, such as CRUD operations, towards your MySQL database.
+Hyper Core is a generic back end for your web apps, built as a generic REST HTTP web service, allowing you to build your front end, towards a mature and secure back end, automatically taking care of common security issues, such as SQL insertion attacks - While at the same time getting to reuse pre-built generic operations, such as CRUD operations, towards your MySQL database(s).
+It is a fairly new project, and should be considered BETA, but contains the following main modules at the time being.
+Hyper Core is built is a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence obviously dependent upon Phosphorus Five to function.

 ## MySQL CRUD operations